DPDK/dpdk/doc/guides/nics/ixgbe.rst

 There's significant performance impact to support MDD.
 DPDK should check if the advanced context descriptor should be set and set it.
-And DPDK has to ask the info about the header length from the upper layer, because parsing the packet itself is not acceptale.
+And DPDK has to ask the info about the header length from the upper layer, because parsing the packet itself is not acceptable.
 So, it's too expensive to support MDD.
 When using kernel PF + DPDK VF on x550, please make sure using the kernel driver that disables MDD or can disable MDD.
 (Some kernel driver can use this CLI 'insmod ixgbe.ko MDD=0,0' to disable MDD.
 Some kernel driver disables